 Specify Block Paths for Signals in Referenced Models

-To stream data from signals in referenced models, the
+To stream data from signals in the model, see the use of

 setupInstrumentation(app) function in the app.